jerolba/jfleet/README.md

 JFleet is a Java library that try to persist your information to a database as fast as possible using the best available technique in each database provider.

-It is oriented to persist a large amount of information in batches in single table each time.
+It is oriented to persist a large amount of information in batches in single table.

 Despite using JPA annotations to map Java objects to tables and columns, JFleet is not an ORM.

 ## Supported databases

-Each database provides some technique to insert a bulk of information bypassing standard JDBC commands, but accessible from Java.
+Each database provides some technique to insert a bulk of information bypassing standard JDBC commands, but accessible from Java:
  - **MySql** : Using the [LOAD DATA](https://dev.mysql.com/doc/refman/5.7/en/load-data.html) statement.
  - **PostgreSQL**: Using the [COPY](https://www.postgresql.org/docs/9.6/static/sql-copy.html) command.